GEANT-NETDEV/maat/readme.md

 Relationships can occur in the following configurations resource-resource, service-service, resource-service, service-resource.
 Relationships relating to resource are added to "resourceRelationship", while those relating to service are added to "serviceRelationship".
 However, two objects can only have one relationship to each other.

-<br><br>Additionally, it is possible to automatically assign the name of the object to which the relationship refers to.
+<br>Additionally, it is possible to automatically assign the name of the object to which the relationship refers to.
 For this purpose, the "name" field in the relationship must have the value "set-name".
 - Example:
   <br>Create a new resource with a backward relation to the service "5565f90d-567e-4ba9-9af1-b33095ec4055" and with the value "set-name" in the "name" field.